Queen Elizabeth did not block law to hide wealth, palace says, after report suggests royal intervention

 On Monday, the Guardian published a follow-up story on the royal family’s use of the consent procedure, reporting that the queen and Prince Charles had used the measure to vet more than 1,000 laws, including some of which were directly linked to royal-owned properties.
 Buckingham Palace did not immediately respond to a request for comment on the revelations.

-The palace’s initial denial did not appear to address head on some of the reportage.
+The palace’s initial denial did not appear to address head-on some of the reportage.
 While the palace said it did not “block” the legislation, it did, according to the Guardian, push for changes — wielding “the kind of influence over legislation that lobbyists would only dream of,” Thomas Adams, a specialist in constitutional law at the University of Oxford, told the newspaper.

 The British government’s website states that consent must be sought by ministers if a bill has impact on “personal property or personal interests of the Crown” — a stipulation some critics argue should be abolished in a modern democracy.